This handbook will outline the expectations for membership in our organization.

 Rehearsals are held in the Choral Rehearsal Hall: from the main entrance, proceed beyond Turner Recital Hall and turn left; go to the end of the hall and the rehearsal room is on the right.

-Concerts are held in the Martha Rivers Ingram Performance Hall at the Blair School of Music.
+Concerts are usually held in the Martha Rivers Ingram Performance Hall, or the Steve and Judy Turner Recital Hall at the Blair School of Music.

 Many of our concerts are enhanced by brass or orchestral accompaniment.
 While these rehearsals are usually longer than the weekly rehearsals, they are crucial to performance success.
 Please allow plenty of time to place the music in concert order before rehearsal begins.
 There is much to do in little time, so make every effort to be prompt.